earthquake/XFLTReaT/README.md

 # XFLTReaT #
 This is just one thing of many things that was missing from the Internet.
 If you got tired of trying several tunnelling tools for each protocols, this must be your ~~tool~~^W framework.
+If you are interested in the details, please read the [Wiki](https://github.com/earthquake/XFLTReaT/wiki).

 ### Available modules ###